Many of our good habits start vanishing when our lives become more and more hectic.

 Studies have shown that a good amount of billionaires would wake up around 5:00am or earlier.

 Money isn’t the end-all to success, but I think we can all agree there is something to this data.
 If you are getting better sleep, productivity, and focused on the most important things in life, the odds of you winning are going to be much higher.
+In addition to making money, you can also win at the other things in life: healthier relationships and happiness.

 It’s funny to think about how waking up early could be the choice that determines if they are going to be successful or not.